watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 SR Policy specification consists of three components: endpoint, color, and policy name.

 The set of endpoints and color is transmitted as described in {{!I-D.draft-ietf-idr-ts-flowspec-srv6-policy}}.
-Furthermore, to associate the Policy name with flows, [I-D.draft-skyline-idr-flowspec-srv6-policy-per-flow] is employed.

 ## Other Managers
 Additional managers that can be added to the SRv6 In-network SFC Controller MAY include: